Changes made for end-of-life visitation

 - Both the patient and support person will be required to wear a wristband after the appointment is verified.
 They must have wristbands visible at all times while onsite.

-Effective March 31, for Emergency Department (ED) patients:
+For Emergency Department (ED) patients:

-- Adults: No individuals are allowed in the ED waiting and clinical areas.
+- No individuals are allowed in the ED waiting and clinical areas.
 This includes individuals accompanying trauma patients.

 - Pediatrics: One adult visitor is permitted during the ED stay.